Battle of Ambarawa: Prelude

 Dutch civilians welcome the arrival of the 49th Indian Brigade at Bangjoebiroe Camp interned by Indonesian nationalists.

 On 19 October 1945, Allied troops under the command of Lieutenant-Colonel Edwardes landed in Semarang to disarm Japanese troops and liberate POWs still detained in camps in Central Java.
 Initially, the troops were welcomed by the Indonesians because their presence halted the attacks on them by Japanese troops in revenge for the massacre of around 200 imprisoned Japanese civilians by Indonesian "extremists" in nearby Semarang.
 The troops were under orders to remain neutral in "political matters".
 At a meeting with Central Java governor Wongsonegoro, agreement was reached that the Indonesian police would be allowed to keep their weapons, but that civilians would be disarmed.
 In return agreed to provide foodstuffs and other necessities for the smooth running of the Allied task, while the Allies promised not to interfere with the sovereignty of the current government.

-However, when Allied and NICA troops began freeing and arming freed Dutch POWs in Ambarawa and Magelang, many locals were angered.
-Relations were further ruined when the Allies began disarming members of the Indonesian Army.
-1st Central Kedu Regiment under the command of Lieutenant Colonel M. Sarbini began besieging Allied troops stationed in Magelang in reprisal for their attempted disarmament.
-Indonesian president Sukarno intervened in the situation to calm tensions, and the Allies secretly left Magelang to their stronghold in Ambarawa.
-Sarbini's regiment followed the Allies in pursuit, and was later joined by other Indonesian troops from Ambarawa, Suruh, and Surakarta.
-The retreat of the Allied troops was halted at Jambu Village because it was blocked by the Young Force troops under the leadership of Oni Sastrodihardjo.
-Allied troops were later driven out of the nearby village of Jambu by the combined force of the Indonesian Army.